 The Long Beach Public Library Foundation Unequivocally Affirms that Black Lives Matter

-In the last few weeks, the City of Long Beach, and the world, have experienced an extraordinary uprising in support of the Black Lives Matter movement.
+The City of Long Beach, and the world, have experienced an extraordinary uprising in support of the Black Lives Matter movement.
 The Long Beach Public Library Foundation Board of Directors and staff have taken this time to listen, learn, and analyze our own role in upholding systemic racism.
 As an organization that has long advocated for equity in education and literacy, we unequivocally affirm that Black lives, indeed, matter.

 While we are an organization that relies heavily on the power of the written word, we know words are not enough.
 For too long, nonprofit organizations like ours have failed to take deliberate actions that significantly dismantle systemic racism.
 Our organization has worked for years to support educational programs and provide resources to all who visit the public libraries in Long Beach.
 Still, we understand Black people and people of color face crippling inequality in virtually every aspect of American society including housing, healthcare, and education.